-11. A physical barrier like a clear UV-transmitting acrylic cover should always be in place between the lamps and the person being exposed to UV radiation, covering the top section of a two part hinged tanning beds.
+- 9. A physical barrier, like a clear UV-transmitting plexiglass cover, should always be in place between the lamps and the person being exposed to UV radiation, covering the top and bottom sections of a two-part, hinged tanning bed.
 This barrier will prevent injury to the user of the equipment in case of accidental lamp breakage.
-It will also guard against thermal burns from close contact with the bulbs.

-- 12. Whenever maintenance is being performed on tanning equipment (e.g., changing UV bulbs, cleaning equipment, etc.), employees should turn off the equipment.
-If the bulbs have to be on, they should use protective eyewear and clothing to minimize their exposure. - 13.
-Adequate ventilation is provided in such a way that the temperature of the tanning booth does not exceed 30 °C. - 14.
-Clients are advised that they may have a delayed, adverse reaction to UV exposure like red, irritated and watering eyes or an itching skin rash or even a sunburn.
+It will also guard against thermal burns from close contact with the bulbs. - 10.
+Whenever maintenance is being performed on the tanning equipment (e.g., changing UV bulbs, cleaning equipment, etc.), employees should turn off the equipment.
+If the bulbs have to be on, the employees should use protective eyewear and clothing to minimize their exposure. - 11.
+Adequate ventilation is provided in such a way that the temperature of the tanning booth does not exceed 30 °C. - 12.
+Clients are advised that they may have a delayed, adverse reaction to UV exposure like red, irritated and watering eyes, an itching skin rash or even a sunburn.
 This delayed reaction can take anywhere from less than an hour to as long as a day and a half to develop.
-If a serious adverse reaction results, they should be advised to consult their doctor.
+If a serious adverse reaction results, the client should be advised to consult their doctor.
 They should also be asked to notify the tanning salon operator of their reaction.
-Upon receipt of notification of an adverse reaction, the owner/ operator should investigate the incident and implement whatever modification is needed.
+Upon receipt of notification of an adverse reaction, the owner/ operator should investigate the incident and implement whatever modifications are needed.

-All such incidents shall be documented and these documents shall be available to an officer on request.
+All such incidents shall be documented and made available to an officer on request.
 Where an injury to a person is reported to the owner/operator by a duly qualified medical practitioner as a result of an exposure to the tanning equipment under the owner's control, the owner shall inform the health department immediately or any other health authority.

-15. Infection control:
+13. Infection control:

-Ensure that common contact surfaces, including protective eyewear, are disinfected between each use, with a low level disinfectant.
+Ensure that common contact surfaces, including protective eyewear, are disinfected between each use, with an appropriate disinfectant.
 Appendix A